 There is no cost for the workshop.
 Once you arrive in Chicago, LBT provides transportation, housing and meals.
 For more information, contact Peter Slayton at Peter@lbt.org, or call 800-532-4253 X 23.
-Registration is due mid-May for the June event and mid-July for the August event.
+Registration is due mid-July for the August event.
 Registration is limited and any late registrations will be considered on a case by case basis, depending on the availability of housing.
+Click to Register Now!

 The word "idiom" is frequently used in the world of Bible translation.
 One definition of an idiom is a style or manner of expression peculiar to a given people.
 We use idioms all the time.
 We keep tabs on things, make mountains out of molehills, jump the gun, and then can't make heads or tails out of it.
 If you try to translate these expressions into another language, you might have a hard time conveying the correct meaning.
 Bible translators run into this problem all the time while translating Scripture.